 I focused on discriminatory enforcement of return policies for two main reasons.
-First, sellers’ implementation of their return policies is both discretionary and potentially observable through an audit study.
-Second, product returns are an area of substantial economic importance to consumers and sellers.
-The ability to withdraw from consumer transactions is valuable to consumers, as they frequently come to regret their purchases after the fact.
-About twenty percent of all purchases made in retail stores are ultimately returned to sellers, resulting in hundreds of billions of lost profits because of returned merchandise each year.
-I hope that this study of product returns will encourage other researchers, and possibly regulators or civil rights advocates, to test for discriminatory enforcement of contracts in other settings—and particularly in other business-to-consumers contexts.
+First, sellers’ implementation of their return policies is discretionary and lends itself to observation through an audit study.
+Second, the issue of product returns is of substantial economic importance to consumers and sellers.
+Consumers find the ability to withdraw from consumer transactions valuable, as they frequently regret their purchases after the fact.
+Sellers, on the other hand, face hundreds of billions in lost profits because of returned merchandise each year, with about twenty percent of all purchases made in retail stores ultimately returned.
+I hope that this study of product returns will encourage other researchers, and possibly regulators or civil rights advocates, to test for discriminatory enforcement of contracts in other settings, particularly in other business-to-consumers contexts.

 Data collection took place in Chicago, Illinois, in 2019.
-Nineteen testers (5 African-American male, 4 African-American female, 5 white male and 5 white female testers) were recruited and trained to return non-receipted clothing items to retail stores which formally require receipts for refunds.
+Nineteen testers (five African-American male, four African-American female, five white male and five white female testers) were recruited and trained to return non-receipted clothing items to retail stores formally requiring receipts for refunds.
 The testers followed a uniform script and returned the items, unused and in their original packaging, to each of the audited stores.
 Overall, 203 audits of 59 stores were included in the study.
-I find that retail sellers often deviate from the formal terms and conditions governing product returns, and that selective enforcement of return policies often leads to racial and gender disparities.
+It was found that retail sellers often deviate from the formal terms and conditions governing product returns, and that selective enforcement of return policies often leads to racial and gender disparities.

 Sellers selectively enforced their contracts, deviating from the formal policy in roughly half (54%) of the audits.
 They deviated in favor of consumers in 34% of the audits, while deviating to consumers’ detriment in 20% of the audits.

-Three types of racial disparities are particularly striking: (1) African-American consumers were 10 percentage points less likely to experience a more lenient treatment compared to the formal policy than were white consumers (28% v.
+Three types of racial disparities are particularly striking: (1) African-American consumers were 10 percentage points less likely to receive more lenient treatment than that required by the formal policy than were white consumers (28% v.
 38%).
-(2) African-American consumers were 7 percentage points more likely to be treated worse than the policy requires compared to white testers (24% v.
+(2) African-American consumers were 7 percentage points more likely to be treated worse than the policy required compared to white testers (24% v.
 17%), and (3) African-American consumers were 23 percentage points less likely to see a manager upon request (59% v.
-82%), and 15 percentage points less likely to obtain an improved outcome after speaking with a manager, than were white consumers (19% v.
+82%), and 15 percentage points less likely to obtain an improved outcome after speaking with a manager than were white consumers (19% v.
 34%).

 Sellers’ selective enforcement of contracts disproportionately benefited white consumers.
 African-American consumers were roughly 22 percentage points less likely to have their non-receipted return accepted (for either refund or store credit) compared to similarly-situated white consumers seeking to return an identical product and following an identical script.

-Gender disparities were also observed, albeit pointing into somewhat conflicting directions.
-While male testers were 13 percentage points less likely to experience a more lenient treatment than were female testers (27% v.
+Gender disparities were also observed, albeit pointing in somewhat conflicting directions.
+While male testers were 13 percentage points less likely to experience more lenient treatment than were female testers (27% v.
 40%), and 9 percentage points more likely to be treated worse than the policy requires than female testers (25% v.
 16%), women were significantly less likely to see a manager upon request than men (58% v.
 84%).

-Male and white customers were significantly more likely to benefit from complaining and negotiating the terms at the post-contract stage than African-American and female customers.
+Male and white customers were significantly more likely to benefit from complaining and negotiating the terms at the post-contract stage than were African-American and female customers.
 These findings suggest that while members of the majority benefit from complaining, minority consumers are penalized for doing so.